bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Timing Parameters

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "EchoTime": "RECOMMENDED, but REQUIRED if corresponding fieldmap data is present, or the data comes from a multi echo sequence or Arterial Spin Labeling", "InversionTime": "RECOMMENDED",
-      "SliceTiming": "RECOMMENDED, but REQUIRED for sparse sequences that do not have the `DelayTime` field set, and Arterial Spin Labeling with `MRAcquisitionType` set on `2D`.", "SliceEncodingDirection": "RECOMMENDED",
-      "DwellTime": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRITimingParameters") }}

 ### RF & Contrast

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "FlipAngle": "RECOMMENDED, but REQUIRED if `LookLocker` is set `true`", "NegativeContrast": "OPTIONAL",
-   }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRIRFandContrast") }}

 ### Slice Acceleration

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "MultibandAccelerationFactor": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRISliceAcceleration") }}

 ### Anatomical landmarks

 Useful for multimodal co-registration with MEG, (S)EEG, TMS, and so on.

 <!-- This block generates a metadata table.
+These tables are defined in
+  src/schema/rules/sidecars
-The definitions of these fields can be found in src/schema/objects/metadata.yaml and a guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
+The definitions of the fields specified in these tables may be found in src/schema/objects/metadata.yaml
+A guide for using macros can be found at https://github.com/bids-standard/bids-specification/blob/master/macros_doc.md -->
-{{ MACROS___make_metadata_table(
-   {
-      "AnatomicalLandmarkCoordinates__mri": "RECOMMENDED",
-   }
-) }}
+{{ MACROS___make_sidecar_table("mri.MRIAnatomicalLandmarks") }}

 ### Echo-Planar Imaging and *B<sub>0</sub>* mapping